MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/lzlabs-software-defined-mainframe-in-azure-content.md

 ### Security

-Access to Azure assets is managed via the Azure portal and/or ARM.
+Access to Azure assets is managed via the Azure portal and/or Azure Resource Manager.
 Security for the SDM is managed using the Vault component of SDM.
 This migrates the security and permissions from RACF or Top Secret into an LDAP-based environment for management in Azure.

 ## Pricing